moumoutte/sqla_helpers/doc/sqla_helpers.rst

 ----

 Often in web oriented applications, client and server exchange with JSON format.
-In a purpose of easier loading, :mod:`sqla_helpers` furnish methods for loading from a regular python dictionary or a SQLAlchemy model object.
+In order to have easier loading, :mod:`sqla_helpers` provides methods for loading from a regular python dictionary or a SQLAlchemy model object.

-The :meth:`sqla_helpers.base_model.BaseModel.dump` method permit a JSON compatible dictionnary.
+The :meth:`sqla_helpers.base_model.BaseModel.dump` method allows a JSON compatible dictionary.

 .. code-block:: python